dltxio/dltxio.github.io/careers/jnrdevelop.md

 # Junior Developer/Production Assistant

-DLTX is a software house with a focus on dApps and Blockchain Technologies.
-We require a casual developer 4-8 hours/week in the Brisbane CBD.
+DLTx is a software development house with a focus on dApps and Blockchain Technologies.
+We require a casual developer 2 to 4 days/week in the Brisbane CBD.
 The role entails assisting the CTO and other devs with production tasks.
 It is a great opportunity to work with one of the country's leading DLT devs on real-world projects.

 ## Skills:
 * Dot net